pimeo/custom-wordpress-docker-bitnami/README.md

 #### Fichiers de configuration bitnami

-Il est possible de modifier les configurations de php, nginx et php-fpm, situés dans le répertoire `bitnami`.
-Il faut stopper et redémarrer les containers pour prendre en compte les changements.
+It is possible to modify the configurations of php, nginx and php-fpm, located in the `bitnami` directory.
+The containers must be stopped and restarted to take the changes into account.

 #### Utiliser son propre fichier wp-config.php